Leases

 Arsenal Street, Watertown, Massachusetts Lease

-The 480 Arsenal Amendment provides the Company with an additional 9,400 square feet of combined laboratory and office space, or the Expansion Space, at no additional cost and also provides an early termination date for the existing space and the Expansion Space.
-The lease for space at 480 Arsenal Street, including the Expansion Space, terminated on April 30, 2025.
+The 480 Arsenal Amendment provides the Company with an additional 9,400 square feet of combined laboratory and office space (the “Expansion Space”) at no additional cost and also provides an early termination date for the existing space and the Expansion Space as the later of: 1) the date occurring 150 days after the lease commencement of 500 Arsenal Lease, or 2) 30 days after substantial completion of tenant improvements at 500 Arsenal Street.

 Accounting Considerations

-As the 480 Arsenal Amendment and the 500 Arsenal Lease met the criteria for combining contracts under ASC 842, the Company determined that both 480 Arsenal Amendment and the 500 Arsenal Lease are modifications to its existing lease at 480 Arsenal Street.
+As the 480 Arsenal Amendment and the 500 Arsenal Lease meet the criteria for combining contracts under ASC 842, the Company determined that both 480 Arsenal Amendment and the 500 Arsenal Lease are modifications to its existing lease at 480 Arsenal Street.
 Within the combined contract the Company identified two separate lease components, each of which represents a right of use that the Company can benefit from on its own and which are neither highly dependent nor highly related to the other.
 The Company allocated the consideration under the combined contract among the two lease components based on their relative fair market value.
 In calculating the allocable consideration and the fair market value of each lease component, the Company determined it is probable that it will exercise the option to extend the lease term provided under the 500 Arsenal Lease.

 In accordance with ASC 842, the Company possessed the ability to control and derive the economic benefit for its leased space at 480 Arsenal on the effective date of the modification.
 Therefore, on the effective date, the Company recorded a right-of-use asset and a corresponding lease liability, which were not materially different from the existing right-of-use asset and lease liability as of the modification date.